Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

-Diets high in processed foods (and industrial seed oils) have been shown to directly alter your immune system and predispose certain patients to developing autoimmune diseases.
+Diets high in processed foods (and industrial seed oils) have been shown to directly alter your immune system and predispose certain patients to develop autoimmune diseases (20).

 In certain individuals (those with certain genetics) changes in diet can actually trigger autoimmunity all by itself.

-Environmental factors like stress, poor diet and nutrient deficiencies can actually alter your genes and shift the immune balance over towards autoimmunity.
+Environmental factors like stress, poor, diet, and nutrient deficiencies can actually alter your genes and shift the immune balance toward autoimmunity (21).

 #5.
 High stress